inespancorbo/Mini-Projects/SageMaker/README.md

 # AWS SageMaker

-Outline of some Studies done using AWS SageMaker:
+Outline of some studies done using AWS SageMaker:

 ## Case Study #1: Employee Salary Predictions